MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 - Validating user escalations about the performance and reliability of an Office client

 ### Channel and build metrics
 This view is similar to App metrics but treats Office apps as a suite rather than as individual apps.
-Channel metrics help you discover the channels, versions, and builds actively being used in your tenant and assess their health.
+Channel metrics help you discover channels, versions, and builds actively being used in your tenant and assess their health.
 For each build, the following information is available:

 - Office version and build number
 - The total number of sessions for apps of that build the last 14 days, which informs you how widely the build is used in your organization